 By Wade Ellett, Let’s Move QC Outdoors

-Fall is upon us, friends.
-Every day the sun sets a little earlier, the temperature drops a little lower, and the leaves turn a little more golden.
+As sad as it is to say, summer is waning, friends.
+Every day, the sun sets a little earlier, the temperature drops a little lower, and the leaves turn a little more golden.

 |Meet Wade Ellett, Let’s Move Quad Cities Outdoor Blogger.
 Wade is an outdoor adventurer who shares his passion for QC outdoor adventures here!
 Read his other posts by clicking here.|